 Csikszentmihalyi is quick to point out, however, that flow can be achieved by many other activities that don’t require such elaborate commitments.
 One can achieve such a state while skiing, fishing, playing the guitar, cooking, reading, or even having a conversation and eating food.
 Furthermore, while Yoga represents the ultimate state as liberation from the self, Csikszentmihalyi sees flow as producing a stronger self.
 Indeed, Csikszentmihalyi often uses Freudian terms to explain what is happening, even though he is not himself a Freudian psychologist.

 For example, the Id may give you an impulse to have that extra beer even though you know you have to get up early for work in the morning.
 The Superego could reinforce that impulse through peer pressure from your buddies at the bar.
 However, you still have the ability to reject these demands and choose to do what is best for yourself.
-Your ego is what enables you take conscious control over the contents of your mind and hence achieve mastery over external forces.
-In these terms, then, flow can be described as the developed capacity of the ego to master our instinctual/animal sides and the external pressures of the superego.
+Your Ego is what enables you take conscious control over the contents of your mind and hence achieve mastery over external forces.
+In these terms, then, flow can be described as the developed capacity of the Ego to master our instinctual/animal sides and the external pressures of the Superego.

 Given his adoption of Freud’s theory of the self and the emphasis on flow as a kind of control, we can see that Csikszentmihalyi is operating well within a set of assumptions common to western philosophy and science.
 These assumptions include the idea that “progress” and even “enlightenment” is a matter of Man emancipating himself from the power of Nature.
 Thus Csikszentmihalyi claims that flow is a matter of overcoming the “natural” state of the mind which is one of chaos and “psychic entropy.”
-As he writes:
+As he writes,

 Contrary to what we tend to assume, the normal state of the mind is chaos … when we are left alone, with no demands on attention, the basic order of the mind reveals itself … Entropy is the normal state of consciousness — a condition that is neither useful nor enjoyable.
-(Csikszentmihalyi, 1990, p.119)

-As we shall see, this will become one of the main differences between Csikszentmihalyi’s concept of flow and the Taoist tradition, which sees flow as regaining the natural harmony of the mind as oneness with Tao or the Way.
+As we shall see, this is one of the main differences between Csikszentmihalyi’s concept of flow and the Taoist tradition, which sees flow as regaining the natural harmony of the mind as oneness with Tao or the Way.
 For now, it is enough to point out that flow is not simply a matter of “letting go” or passively accepting things as they are.
 Indeed, Csikszentmihalyi expresses a particular dislike for television, since he believes it is primarily a way of distracting the brain from psychic entropy without creating a challenge and feedback loop that could lead to flow.
 Reading is a much better flow activity, since it often requires complex skills of imagination and interpretation; furthermore, there are increasing stages of complexity as one graduates from the pleasures of young romance novels to high literature like Shakespeare or Tolstoy.

 Pleasure and Flow

 Another consequence of this concept of flow is the confirmation of the Greek philosopher Aristotle’s view that happiness cannot be identified with pleasure.
 While a pleasurable experience is typically a passive state, like watching television, enjoying a massage, or ingesting a pill, the flow experience is an active state that is completely within the control of the person.
-The effortlessness that is achieved during the experience is only arrived at after engaged focus and goal-directed behavior.
+The effortlessness that is achieved during the flow experience is only arrived at after engaged focus and goal-directed behavior.
 In our opening example, the effortlessness and pleasure of flowing down the ski slope was made possible only by years of perfecting and honing that particular skill.
 As the New York Times review article of Csikszentmihalyi’s book succinctly put it:

 - Csikszentmihalyi, Mihaly (1990).
 Flow: The Psychology of Optimal Experience.
 New York, NY: Harper and Row.

-Csikszentmihalyi, Mihaly (1996).
+- Csikszentmihalyi, Mihaly (1996).
 Creativity: Flow and the Psychology of Discovery and Invention.
 New York, NY: Harper Perennial.

-Seligman, Martin (2002).
+- Seligman, Martin (2002).
 Authentic Happiness.
 New York, NY: Free Press.